 The past perfect is used in the part of the sentence that explains the condition (the if-clause).

-Most often, the reason to write a verb in the past perfect tense is to show that it happened before other actions in the same sentence that are described by verbs in the simple past tense.
-Writing an entire paragraph with every verb in the past perfect tense is unusual.
+Most often when writing, the reason to use a verb in the past perfect tense is to show that the action it describes happened before other actions, in the same sentence or preceding ones, that are described by verbs in the simple past tense.
+Writing an entire paragraph with every verb in the past perfect tense is generally unnecessary, because once you have established the earlier time, you can continue to describe that earlier time in the simple past and readers will understand when the action is happening.

 When not to use the past perfect

-Don’t use the past perfect when you’re not trying to convey some sequence of events.
-If your friends asked what you did after you discovered the graffiti, they would be confused if you said:
+Don’t use the past perfect when you’re not trying to convey some sequence of past events.
+If your friends asked what else you did this morning besides discovering the graffiti, they would be confused if you said:

-They’d likely be wondering what happened next because using the past perfect implies that your action of cleaning the door occurred before something else happened, but you don’t say what that something else is.
+They’d likely be waiting for you to go on to describe what happened next because using the past perfect implies that your action of cleaning the door occurred before something else happened.
 The “something else” doesn’t always have to be explicitly mentioned, but context needs to make it clear.
 In this case there’s no context, so the past perfect doesn’t make sense.

 How to make the past perfect negative

 Making the past perfect negative is simple!
-Just insert not between had and [past participle].
+The formula is had + not + [past participle].

 The formula for asking a question in the past perfect tense is had + [subject] + [past participle].